Church Officers

 Elders

-Elders serve three year terms and liaise with specific areas of ministry.
-They are listed below by ministry area with the year their term expires.
+Elders serve three year terms and liaise with specific ministry areas.
+They are listed below by ministry with the year their term expires.
 Contact information for individuals is available from the church office.

 • Operations/Communications - Lisa Ward (2026)